MicrosoftDocs/visualstudio-docs/docs/vsto/deployment-manifests-for-office-solutions.md

  The Office development in Visual Studio uses the [!INCLUDE[ndptecclick](../vsto/includes/ndptecclick-md.md)] deployment manifest schema defined in the [ClickOnce deployment manifest](/visualstudio/deployment/clickonce-deployment-manifest) reference.

 ## Remarks
- The deployment manifest file for Office solutions identifies the current version and other deployment settings.
-It references the application manifest, which describes the current version of the solution and all of the files that are contained in the solution.
+ The deployment manifest file for Office solutions, identifies the current version and other deployment settings.
+It references the application manifest, and describes the current version of the solution and all files within in the solution.

 ## File name syntax
  The name of a deployment manifest file must end with the *.vsto* extension.
 Although it is a standard [!INCLUDE[ndptecclick](../vsto/includes/ndptecclick-md.md)] deployment manifest, the extension differs to enable the Visual Studio Tools for Office runtime to handle the file.